 This means that having a high intake of both carbohydrates and fat, you will gain weight.
 By just eating low-carb, the body is getting in a metabolic state known as ketosis.

 What is ketosis?

-The benefits of keto are endless, it can reverse type 2 diabetes, improve blood pressure, Alzheimer disease, Cholesterol Levels, PCOS symptoms, mental focus and more.
+The benefits are endless, it can reverse type 2 diabetes, improve blood pressure, Alzheimer disease, Cholesterol Levels, PCOS symptoms, mental focus and more.

 Carbohydrate restriction lowers insulin levels and blood glucose, increasing fat burn to allow the production of ketones and use them as fuel.

 What you need to remember is that eating fat doesn’t make you fat.
 We were convinced for decades that higher amounts of dietary fat lead to weight gain, heart disease, diabetes, high cholesterol.

 Keto diet is a well balanced whole foods diet that means cutting on the unhealthy high intake of sugar and starches and eat nutrient-dense foods such as meats, healthy fats, and vegetables

 LowCarbSpark gives you all the information and the best keto recipes you need to succeed with a ketogenic diet.

 The benefits are endless: it can reverse type 2 diabetes, improve blood pressure, Alzheimer disease, Cholesterol Levels, PCOS symptoms, mental focus and more.
 Below you can read a few of the benefits that come with adopting a healthy diet.